 Overall users can leverage HELYX and HELYX Add-On Modules to enhance their engineering workflow and expand their simulation and optimization capabilities.

-If you’re interested in HELYX, contact us or our software distributors and join us in our on-demand webinar “Introduction to Meshing with HELYX” for a demonstration of the meshing capability within HELYX GUI.
+If you’re interested in HELYX, contact us and join us in our on-demand webinar “Introduction to Meshing with HELYX” for a demonstration of the meshing capability within HELYX GUI.
 There, you will see the full meshing process within the GUI from geometry import, all the way up to a final mesh just before case setup.
 Thanks for reading and be sure subscribe to future blog post and share on social media if you liked the post or think others may want to join in on the discussion.